 Supply chain attacks aren’t particularly new but as we’ve seen from the recent SolarWinds breach, these attacks can be devastating and have far-reaching consequences.

 Supply chains are a vital part of business operations, but often these networks are large, diverse, and span a range of different countries.
-Typically, they won’t have the same robust cybersecurity defences in place which provides hackers with lots of weak points to exploit.
+Typically, they won’t have the same robust cybersecurity defences in place which provides hackers with lots of vulnerabilities to exploit.

-The growing volume and severity of cyber attacks has prompted many organisations to invest heavily in cybersecurity.
+The growing volume and severity of supply chain attacks have prompted many organisations to invest heavily in cyber security.
 This tightening of defences has meant that hackers have had to become more creative in their attack methods and find new ways to infiltrate their primary target.
-The supply chain has provided hackers with an easy way to compromise much larger organisations.
+The supply chain has provided hackers with an easy way to compromise much larger organisations and their vendors.

 There is also an inherent difficulty in detecting supply chain attacks.
-Most supply chain attacks will take place when hackers add a backdoor to a legitimate software application.
+Most software supply chain attacks will take place when hackers add a backdoor to a legitimate software application and change source codes.
 This helps mask the malicious nature of the software, so it remains undetected by traditional cybersecurity defences.